truenas/documentation/content/CORE/Solutions/Integrations/Nextcloud.md

 ![SCALENextcloudConfiguration](/images/SCALE/SCALENextcloudConfiguration.png "SCALE Nextcloud Configuration")

-For *Storage*, *Scaling/Upgrading Policy* and *Advanced DNS Settings* the defaults can be used for basic installation by clicking *Next* for each.
+For *Storage*, *Scaling/Upgrading Policy* and *Advanced DNS Settings* the defaults can be used for basic installation by clicking *Next* or bypassing and going directly to *Confirm Options*.
 To *Confirm Options*, review the information presented and ensure that it is all correct.
 Click *Submit*.

 ![SCALENextcloudConfirmOptions](/images/SCALE/SCALENextcloudConfirmOptions.png "SCALE Nextcloud Confirm Options")